Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 # Template validation

-The template validation step executes a dry-run with each parameter file in the module's `'.parameters'` folder
+The template validation step performs a dry-run with each parameter file in the module's `'.parameters'` folder

-In particular, the step executes a `Test-AzDeployment` cmdlet (_the command may vary based on the template schema_) for each provided module parameter file to verify if the template would be able to be deployed using them.
+In particular, the step runs a `Test-AzDeployment` cmdlet (_the command may vary based on the template schema_) for each provided module parameter file to verify if the template would be able to be deployed using them.

 The intention of this test is to **fail fast**, before getting to the later deployment step.
 The template validation could fail either because the template is invalid, or because any of the parameter files is configured incorrectly.